Carlos Correa Player Props: Twins vs. Tigers

 Carlos Correa At The Plate

-- Looking at the 60 games he has played this year, he's homered in nine of them (15.0%), and in 3.4% of his trips to the dish.
+- He has hit a home run in 15.4% of his games this year, and 3.6% of his trips to the dish.

-- In 31.7% of his games this year, Correa has driven in at least one run.
-In 10 of those games (16.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.